BlueKittyMeow/Emil/framework/style-guide.md

 4. **Narrative Distance**
    - Close observation of physical details and scientific processes
-   - Strategic moments of interiority revealing the scientist's thoughts
+   - Strategic moments of interiority revealing thoughts
    - Emotional revelations handled with restraint and often displaced onto objects or environment

 This style guide creates a distinctly Victorian medical narrative with modernist and Kafkaesque elements, allowing for the exploration of scientific mystery within a historically grounded setting.
 The emphasis on precision, restraint, and careful observation creates tension between rational methodology and phenomena that resist categorization.